-Senior level students will work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
-Each student must be motivated, directed, focused, disciplined and determined to pursue and explore a visual and conceptual statement for this thesis.
-A written project statement will be required, and the student must present a senior thesis exhibition during the semester.
-(Prerequisite: PTNG451) Studio Fee time with professionals in the area of study related to their art, education or research.
+Senior students will work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
+Each student must be motivated, self-directed, focused, disciplined, and determined to pursue a capstone level body of work.
+Requires: a written project statement, 20 hours a week of studio work, participation in individual and group critiques.
+The student must participate in the group senior thesis exhibition at the end of the semester.
+(Prerequisite: PTNG451) \Studio Fee student will have an opportunity to spend concentrated time with professionals in the area of study related to their art, education or research.
 Note: This internship may be taken after the third year as 490, for one to six credits.